ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 ## **5\.
 The Buddhist Analysis**

 **Unnecessary complexity.** Buddhism offers simple, elegant frameworks: Four Noble Truths, Eightfold Path, Three Marks of Existence.
-The Spiral's seven threads with multiple tensions each feels like conceptual proliferation that meditation practice specifically works to cut through.
+The seven threads with multiple tensions each feels like conceptual proliferation that meditation practice specifically works to cut through.

 > ### **Buddhist: Simplification and Compassion**
 >